Hair Loss & Transplantation

 Hair loss may not happen quickly.
 Because hair grows in cycles, it can take up to 3 months for hair to fall out after exposure to a given trigger.
 If excessive shedding continues for 3 months or longer, consult with a board-certified doctor who is familiar with the hair growth cycles, potential reasons for hair loss, and treatment options that may promote healthier hair growth.

-A thorough consultation, medical history, and examination can help us determine if a medical condition is the root issue that is triggering hair loss.
+For patients seeking treatment for hair loss in Glenn Dale, MD, the first step involves your initial consultation.
+Recording a detailed medical history and carrying out a thorough examination can help Dr. Callender and her team determine if a medical condition is the root issue that is triggering hair loss.
 The good news is that most of the medical reasons for hair loss can be addressed with medication or lifestyle changes.
 For example, some women lose too much hair as a result of a hormone imbalance or iron deficiency.
-Thyroid dysfunction may also lead to hair loss, as may extreme weight loss or body weight that is too low.
+Thyroid dysfunction may also lead to hair loss, as may extreme weight loss or bodyweight that is too low.

 Together, you and your doctor can uncover the possible reasons you are losing too much hair.